taizoonaliasgar/.github.io/bipedal-mr-nmpc4.md

 - The complete **multi-rate control architecture**
 - Key **performance plots & baseline comparisons**
 - **Hardware experiments** on the physical Unitree Go2
-- Recovery from **terrain height uncertainty and contact disturbances**

 > 📌 *For technical details, controller structure, and quantitative results, please refer to the video above — it serves as the primary technical reference for this project.*